X Corp.

-X Corp. is an American technology company headquartered in Bastrop, Texas.
-Established by Elon Musk in 2023 as the successor to Twitter, Inc., it is a wholly owned subsidiary of xAI since March 28, 2025, which is itself partly owned by Musk.
-The company owns the social networking service X (formerly Twitter), and has announced plans to use it as a base for other offerings, including the incorporation of xAI's Grok and Aurora models.
-They also own the trademarks of services Vine, Periscope, and X.com.
+X Corp. was an American technology company headquartered in Bastrop, Texas.
+Established by Elon Musk in 2023 as the successor to Twitter, Inc., it is a wholly owned subsidiary of SpaceXAI (formerly xAI) since March 28, 2025, which is itself a subsidiary of SpaceX since February 2, 2026.
+The company owns the social networking service X, and has announced plans to use it as a base for other offerings, including the incorporation of xAI's Grok and Grok Imagine models.
+They also own the trademarks of Twitter, as well as defunct services Vine, Periscope, and X.com.
+As of February 2, 2026, X Corp was folded into SpaceXAI and has ceased to exist as a standalone enterprise.
+In addition, all development of the X website and app were folded into SpaceX's operations as part of Grok's offerings for SpaceXAI.

 History

 Conceptualization and planning (2022–2023)

 In April 2022, filings submitted to the Securities and Exchange Commission (SEC) revealed Musk had formed three corporate entities in Delaware, one was X Corp, another was X Holdings and another was X Holdings Corp.
 According to the filings, one of the entities was to merge with Twitter, Inc., while another was to serve as the parent company of the newly merged company.
 A third entity would then help take on a billion loan provided by various large banks to acquire Twitter.

 The name "X" dates back to X.com, an online bank co-founded by Musk in 1999.
 In March 2000, X.com merged with competitor Confinity to create PayPal.
 Musk considered forming a holding company named "X" for Tesla, Inc. and SpaceX in August 2012.
 In July 2017, Musk reacquired the domain X.com, for an undisclosed amount, from PayPal.
 Musk reaffirmed his support for the name "X" in December 2020, replying to a Twitter user who renewed calls for Musk to form a new holding company under that name, although he dismissed the idea of X acquiring his businesses.

-The concept for X solidified in October 2022, when Musk tweeted that acquiring Twitter is "an accelerant to creating X, the everything app".
+The concept for X solidified in October 2022, when Musk tweeted that acquiring Twitter is "an accelerant to creating X, the Super app".
 According to Musk, Twitter would accelerate the creation of X by "3 to 5 years".
 Musk expressed interest in creating an app similar to WeChat—a Chinese instant messaging, social media, and mobile payment app—on a podcast in May 2022.
 In June, Musk told Twitter employees that Twitter is a "digital town square" that should be all-encompassing, like WeChat.
 In a Morgan Stanley conference in March 2023, Musk touted X once again as the potentially "biggest financial institution in the world".
 On October 27, 2022, Musk acquired Twitter for $44 billion, and subsequently became its CEO.